What is Nano (NANO)? A beginner’s guide

 - A focus on expanding into global markets, particularly building out Asian and South American-focused communities

-- Working to create fiat on-ramps to make it simple and secure for people around the world to obtain and use Nano
+- Additional fiat on-ramps to make it simple and secure for people around the world to obtain and use Nano

 - Consolidating the four types of blocks in the Nano protocol – send, receive, change and open – into one type of block known as Universal Blocks